Agra — overview

-Agra is located 230 km south of Delhi.
-Its global identity is built almost entirely around the Taj Mahal, but the city contains three UNESCO World Heritage Sites — the Taj Mahal, Agra Fort, and Fatehpur Sikri — making it one of the densest concentrations of Mughal-era architecture.
+Agra is 230 km south of Delhi.
+Its global identity is built almost entirely around the Taj Mahal, but the city contains three UNESCO World Heritage Sites — the Taj Mahal, Agra Fort, and Fatehpur Sikri — making it one of the densest concentrations of Mughal-era architecture anywhere in India.

 Taj Mahal